haniravi/nito/Notes.md

 ## General notes

-It would be nice to have a split keyboard, a TKL one would suffice.
+It would be nice to have a split keyboard.
+Previously I thought that a TKL keuboard would be nice, but while fiddling with possible layout, it turned out TKL has too many keys.
+A 60%/65% keyboard however fits the desired UX just right.

 It would be nice to have MOD keys, kind of like in [vim](vim.org).